zhangshd/MOFSNN/README.md

 unzip CoREMOF2019.zip
 ```

+## Model Visualization Tools

+The project includes advanced tools for visualizing and explaining CGCNN model predictions at different levels:

+1. **Atom Importance Visualization** - Understand which atoms influence predictions
+2. **Feature Importance Visualization** - Analyze the importance of crystal and extra features

-## Atom Importance Visualization
+### Atom Importance Visualization

-The project includes tools for visualizing atom-level importance in CGCNN models, even for models using average pooling rather than attention mechanisms.
-This helps interpret which atoms most influence the model's predictions.
+This tool helps interpret which atoms most influence the model's predictions, even for models using average pooling rather than attention mechanisms.

-### Using the Visualization Tool
+#### Using the Atom Visualization Tool

 You can visualize atom importance using the provided example script: